 Role of agriculture in the Indian Economy - Programmes and Progress under Five Year Plans - Present Position of Indian Agriculture - National Commission on Farmers - A Review.
+Agrarian distress -Doubling farmer's income

 UNIT IV: INDUSTRIAL ECONOMY OF INDIA

 The Role and pattern of Industrialization - Trends in the Growth of Industries in India - Programmes and Schemes for Industrial Development under Five Year Plans - Problems and Prospects.